canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ## Nested columns

-Columns can be nested infinitely by adding `.row--4-cols-medium` classes within columns.
+Columns can be nested infinitely by adding `.p-row` classes within columns.
 When nesting, remember to:

 - keep track of the context (available columns), which is equal to the number of columns spanned by the parent element.
-- Ensure `.col-*` classes are direct descendants of `.row--4-cols-medium` classes.
+- Ensure `.col-*` classes are direct descendants of `.p-row` classes.
 Failing to do so will result in a broken layout.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/4-columns-medium-nested-responsive/" class="js-example">